 Next is Azemour, which has inspired many Moroccan artists over the decades, some of whom have chosen to live here.
 Life here is still traditional despite its proximity to the cosmopolitan art market of Casablanca.
 You'll find that the crumbling 16th-century medina squeezed between the Oud Er-Rbia (Mother of Spring River) and the ocean provides plenty of artistic inspiration.

 As you travel, take advantage of the Atlantic's incredible bounty and savor a traditional fish lunch.
 Your driver can take you to the local authentic fish markets, where unassuming food stalls serve some of the freshest grilled and fried seafood you can find.
 The traditional way to eat here is to buy the fish yourself in the market and have the grillmasters cook it for a small fee.

 Once you arrive in Casablanca, check into your chic downtown hotel, then see how the locals live with an exploration of Casablanca's trendier neighborhoods.
 Start your discovery in Maarif, home of the French-style eponymous market, and Ain Diab, a prime beachfront community that is home to the Morocco Mall and miles of walking paths.
 The waterfront, or Corniche, is a great place to people watch, especially when the entire city comes out to promenade right before sunset.

 It's time to say goodbye to Morocco.
 Depending on the time of your departure flight, you may be able to do some last-minute sightseeing in Casablanca or enjoy tea at one of the traditional cafés.
 When the time comes, you'll head to Casablanca's Mohammed V International Airport for your flight.

 Looking for more inspiration for your trip to Morocco?
-Check out these other 2-week Morocco itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Morocco itineraries, explore different ways to spend two weeks in Morocco, or discover the best time to visit Morocco.